GAP 200.040, Plant & Equipment Definitions, General Principles and Controls

 Contents

-- General
+1. General

-- Definitions of Terms
+2. Definitions of Terms

-- Asset Tags
+3. Asset Tags

-- Plan Records for Movable Assets
+4. Plan Records for Movable Assets

-- Movable Equipment Disposals
+5. Movable Equipment Disposals

-- Fixed Plant & Equipment Demolishments
+6. Fixed Plant & Equipment Demolishments

-- Interdepartmental Transfers
+7. Interdepartmental Transfers

-- Intercompany Transfers
+8. Intercompany Transfers

-- Control Procedures
+9. Control Procedures

 I. General

-The SAP system is used for Duke University’s and Duke University Health System's (DUHS) general ledgers and their asset accounting sub-ledgers.
-The two systems work together to record all the transactions related to the acquisition, depreciation and ultimate retirement of all of Duke University’s and DUHS’s fixed assets.
-Requisitions for capital equipment should be made using the correct 66xxxx capital expense account.
+Requisitions for capital equipment should be made using the appropriate 66xxxx capital expense account.
 Purchase orders will be created initially using this same 66xxxx G/L account.
-Plant Accounting reviews all purchase documents using 66xxxx G/L accounts or any purchase order over $4,750 to screen for capital purchases.
-If an item is determined to be capital equipment, Plant Accounting will create the asset master record using the correct asset class.
-The asset class is linked to a balance sheet G/L account in the 17xxxx series.
+Plant Accounting will review all purchase documents using 66xxxx G/L accounts or any purchase order over $9,750 for University purchases and $4,750 for DUHS purchases to ensure appropriate capitalization of equipment.
+If an item is determined to be capital equipment, Plant Accounting will create an asset master record using the appropriate asset class.
 Plant Accounting will change the purchase document so that the item is linked to the asset master record.
-This means that all subsequent posting to that line item will automatically update the value on the asset master record and post to the correct fixed asset balance sheet G/L account (17xxxx).
-For DUHS entities this is all that is required.
-Assets will then depreciate monthly to the cost center on the asset master record.
-When necessary the retirement posting will remove the value from the related 17xxxx G/L account and also remove the accumulated depreciation from G/L account 180100 - Accumulated Depreciation.
+This means that all subsequent posting to that line item will automatically update the value on the asset master record and post to the appropriate fixed asset balance sheet G/L account in the 17xxxx series.

-Purchases, contractor payments, consultant fees and all other charges are posted to the correct WBS element for the project on specific G/L accounts.
-These G/L accounts are in the 6681xx range and are to be used only for capital construction/renovation projects.
-Projects are “settled” periodically to individual assets under construction records throughout the project.
-This settlement process is how the costs incurred on the project are posted to the G/L account for construction in progress.
-Settlement will post value to the asset under construction and to the balance sheet G/L account 178000 - Asset Under Construction-Buildings.
+Purchases, contractor payments, consultant fees and all other charges are posted to the appropriate WBS elements for the project to G/L accounts in the 6681xx range.
+These G/L accounts are only used for capital construction/renovation projects.
+Project costs are periodically transferred to individual assets under construction records through a settlement process which posts the incurred costs to the G/L account for construction in progress, 178000 - Asset Under Construction-Buildings.
 The offset is to G/L account 800600 - Transfer from Project to Assets.
 For fund accounting purposes, the offset to G/L account 800600 is eliminated for company code 0010 - Duke University.

 For information on Plant and Equipment Depreciation, refer to GAP 200.090, Plant & Equipment Depreciation.
 For information on Plant and Equipment Capitalization, refer to GAP 200.050, Plant & Equipment Capitalization Policy.